 We get a lot of questions about how Scott’s Cheap Flights works, so if you’re new to membership or considering joining, read on for details on what to expect, and how to prepare for your first amazing flight deal.

 It's simple.
-You sign up and select your preferred departure airport.
-When there's an amazing deal on flights to international or domestic destinations—like New York to Barcelona for $298 roundtrip, Chicago to Quito for $183 roundtrip, or San Francisco to Seoul for $436 roundtrip—we send you an email with all the details on how and where to find the flight.
-We've got a lot more details below, or you can watch this video to hear it right from Scott.
+You sign up and select your preferred US departure airport.
+When there's an amazing deal on flights to international or domestic destinations—like Japan for $202 roundtrip, Chile for $63, Hawaii for $164, or Scotland for $1,043 in business class—we send you an email with all the details on how and where to find the flight.